 Background

 Did you know that Raleigh has a flag?
-Created in 1899 as a gift for the USS Raleigh warship, the historic Raleigh flag is a double-sided triband flag bearing the city seal on one side and Sir Walter Raleigh’s coat of arms with a crest and motto on the other.
+Adopted in 1960, the historic flag is a double-sided triband flag bearing the city seal on one side and Sir Walter Raleigh’s coat of arms with a crest and motto on the other.
+The flag's design is based on a piece of artwork made as a gift for the USS Raleigh warship in 1899.

 Sadly, you won’t see many instances of the historic Raleigh flag flying around the city.
 Many citizens don’t even know it exists.
 We think this is because the historic flag isn’t especially memorable, or even easy to recognize.
-It doesn’t follow the principles of good flag design.
-It was designed by a committee – and it kinda shows.
-It appears that the committee couldn’t agree on a single eye-catching pattern or device for the flag.
-Instead, they took a “kitchen sink” approach and cobbled together two separate banners from a set of images that are better used in other contexts.
+It doesn't follow the principles of good flag design.
+And indeed, its designers didn't intend for it to be adopted as an official city flag.
+Rather, they created it as a hand-painted piece of art meant as a one-time gift.
+This flag wasn't designed to fulfill the main function of a flag: to signal identity at a distance.
+It isn't fit for purpose because it wasn't designed for purpose.

 Many cities lack well-designed flags.
 See podcaster and radio host Roman Mars explain how most city flags don’t follow good design principles in this humorous and informative TED talk.